-Location Population (Where Applicable) Nature Of Problem Status Various locations throughout the City n/a Tree roots have penetrated the main sewer lines.
+abic Zor: rancytowi Location Population (Where Applicable) Nature of Problem Status Various locations throughout the City n/a Tree roots have penetrated the main sewer lines.
 The city contracts a root control company to chemically treat these areas on an as needed basis.
 Pipe lining will be considered as a permanent fix.
+Various locations throughout the City n/a Inflow & Infiltration into sewer system The City is actively working to identify and remove I/I from their system, including a sewer pipe material inventory, sewer televising, and flow monitoring.